railsnewbie257/RaspberryPi/Software Maintenance & Updating.md

     contains a list of locations from which to retrieve desired package files.
 See also apt_preferences(5) for a mechanism for overriding the general settings for individual packages.

+    However, there are occasional changes made in the Foundation's Raspbian image that require manual intervention, for example a newly introduced package.
+These are not installed with an <b>upgrade</b>, as this command only updates the packages you already have installed.

+    The kernel and firmware are installed as a Debian package, and so will also get updates when using the procedure above.
+These packages are updated infrequently and after extensive testing.
 </pre>

 $ <b>sudo apt full-upgrade</b>